ChicagoGupta/chicago/index.md

 ### Percussion + Music

-I started studying music in 2001 as a percussionist in the school concert band, and then went on to march center snare in the high school drumline and played lead parts in high school and college percussion ensembles (including snare drum, drumset, marimba, timpani, steel drums, djembe, congas).
-I studied marching percussion and latin percussion under Josh Schusterman from 2002 to 2008, and studied New Orleans jazz under Brett Deptula from 2010-2012.
-I have performed professionally in various ensembles in various settings and began teaching professionally in 2018.
+I started studying music in 2001 as a percussionist in the school concert band, and also was occasionally selected to play with the school choir and orchestra.
+My teachers early on were Don Kitchens, Lori Peel, Josh Schusterman, Christopher Vigneron, LaRae Baker Duff, and Glenn Lambert.
+Later on I studied New Orleans jazz and composition under Brett Deptula at Northwestern University.
 For two years, I was the in-house drummer for an independent recording studio in Dallas' Deep Ellum neighborhood where I built a small community by hosting weekly jam sessions, and recorded drum tracks for professional musicians with styles including blues, hip-hop, and alternative rock.
 Some artists/bands that I have collaborated with include [ChynnaDoll](https://www.instagram.com/chynnadolltm/) , [Electrik Ants](https://www.instagram.com/electrikants/), and [Canned Sushi](https://www.instagram.com/sushi_in_a_can/).
-In 2019, I was the drummer for a local band called The Secondary Colours led by singer songwriter Aegis Vaughn Brown.
-In 2020, I began my journey on the road with my drums and my dog doing laps around the US.
+In 2019, I was the drummer for a local band called [The Secondary Colours](https://www.instagram.com/p/BwDK-DPHHnR/) led by singer songwriter Aegis Vaughn Brown.

 Lessons/Teaching: My lessons are 45 minute 1-on-1 (outdoor) sessions for beginners who want to learn to play drums or experienced musicians who just want to build up and reinforce their rhythm skills.
+I have had over 50 private lesson students over the years.
 In marching band season, I am available to serve as an adjunct percussion director and/or drumline tech for high school drumlines or DCI groups.
 Previously I have worked with Urban Dreams Music and Arts Program's Black Dynasty Drumline, The Greenhill School's Hornet Drumline, South Oak Cliff High School Drumline, and Plano East Senior High School Drumline.

 Began studying guitar and voice in 2020.

 Book: Writing an instructional book for beginners called "Your 1st 100 Days of Drumming" inspired by my classroom teaching experience, private lesson students, and the [Mad Beatz Philly](https://www.instagram.com/madbeatzphilly/) philosophy which argues that the act of practicing music should be an act of creating music.
+Please contact me if you would like to collaborate with me on this book.

 ### Northwestern Club of DFW

-I am the 2019-2021 President of the Northwestern Alumni Club of Dallas - Fort Worth.
+I am currently serving as the 2019-2021 President of the Northwestern Alumni Club of Dallas - Fort Worth.
 I graduated from Northwestern University in 2012 (McCormick/Medill/AyersCCI) and have been on the board of the club since 2014.

 ### Love Thy Neighbor

-In 2019 I did an international peace project called Love Thy Neighbor where school children exchange handwritten letters with school children in a neighboring country.
+In 2019 I collaborated with K-12 teachers around the world on an international peace project called Love Thy Neighbor where school children exchange handwritten letters with school children in a neighboring country.
+This was done by developing lesson plans for English teachers to use in K-12 classroom settings.
 [The project](https://www.facebook.com/walnutedu/posts/2436345716437948) was with K-12 students from Walnut School (Pune, India) and NJV School (Karachi, Pakistan).